VNWiki/Hugo-VNWiki/content/linux/bottles-compatibility-list.md

 A brief overview **on what works** for a visual novel.
 Tested with Bottles following [its guide](/linux/bottles).

 * ✅: Verified to work
-* ⚠️: with some issues
+* ⚠️: Work with some issues
 * ❓: Unknown
 * ❌: Broken
 * N/A: Not applicable